Gowan Group to take over Opel Ireland

 In a statement, the Gowan Group said the Irish move is in line with Opel’s business strategy in selected European markets to enhance agility, efficiency and competitiveness.

 Gowan Group has been involved in motor distribution in Ireland for 50 years, importing Peugeot vehicles since 1969 and Honda vehicles since 1984.
-Previously, Gowan Group had also distributed Citroen cars in Ireland, through its subsidiary Gallic Distributors, but lost that franchise in 2009, when it moved to the Irish operations of the IM Group.
+Previously, Gowan Group had also distributed Citroen cars in Ireland, through its subsidiary Gallic Distributors, but lost that franchise in 2009, when it moved back to the control of the French parent before ultimately returning to a franchise operation run by the UK-based IM Group.

 “We are delighted to become Opel’s import partner in Ireland”, said Michael Dwan, chief executive of the Gowan Group.
 “We have an in-depth understanding of the Irish motor market and a strong appreciation of the Opel brand.
 The close engagement with our colleagues in Russelsheim through this process, together with the expertise and capability within the Group and within Opel Ireland, the strong dealer network and customer base and the exciting new product pipeline all underpin our belief that Opel will fully realise its potential in the Irish market in the years ahead.”